MarioGibney/bitcoin-security-research/Defining a Robust Blockspace Market.md

 The Blockspace Market is often erroneously referred to as a "Fee Market".

-This is a misnomer, as there is no 'market' for 'fees'.
+This is a misnomer, as there is no market for fees.
 The good in demand is blockspace, and fees are simply the payment mechanism that consumers use to signal demand and pay for the blockspace.